icssc/anteater-api/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 ---
 name: PULL_REQUEST_TEMPLATE
-about: Describe the purpose of the pull request
+about: Describe the implementation, impacts, and specific details of a pull request
-title: ''
+title: ""
-labels: ''
+labels: ""
-assignees: ''
+assignees: ""
 ---

 <!--- Provide a general summary of your changes in the Title above -->